-Sigma Gamma Rho Sorority was organized on Nov.
+Sigma Gamma Rho Sorority, Inc. was organized on Nov.
 12, 1922, at Butler University in Indianapolis.
 It marked the first sorority for black women on a predominantly white campus.
 These founding members are the "Seven Pearls" of Sigma Gamma Rho.
 The group became an incorporated national collegiate sorority on Dec.
 30, 1929.

 Omega Psi Phi Fraternity

 On Nov.
-17, 1911, three Howard University undergraduate, with the assistance of their faculty adviser, created the a fraternity.
+17, 1911, three Howard University undergraduates, with the assistance of their faculty adviser, created the a fraternity.
 From the initials of the Greek phrase meaning "friendship is essential to the soul," the name Omega Psi Phi was derived.
 The phrase was selected as the motto.
 Manhood, scholarship, perseverance and uplift were adopted as cardinal principles.
 Omega Psi Phi Fraternity, Inc. continues to flourish, largely because founders Love, Cooper, Coleman and Just were men of the very highest ideals and intellect.
 The founders selected and attracted men of similar ideals and characteristics.
 It is not by accident that many of America's great black leaders are Omega Men.

 Zeta Phi Beta Sorority, Inc.